The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Seychelles: Justin Parkinson of Linara Travel.

-While the Seychelles are warm year-round, the months from February to October have the most sunny days.
+While the Seychelles are warm year-round, February to October see the most sunny days.
 Rain can occur at any time of the year, but storms are typically short and isolated.
 Bear in mind that seas can be a little rougher from May to September.
 October is the best month for spotting whale sharks.

 Rainfall is highest in January; December also gets a fair bit of rain.